The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-The mp.jwt.verify.publickey config property allows the Public Key text itself to be supplied as a string.
-The Public Key will be parsed from the supplied string in the order defined in the Supported Public Key Formats section.
+The mp.jwt.verify.publickey config property allows the public key text to be supplied as a string.
+The public key is parsed from the supplied string in the order defined in the Supported public key formats section.

 mp.jwt.verify.publickey.location